trueos/pcbsd/src-qt5/docs/support.rst

 the following websites:

 * `FreeBSD Mall <http://www.freebsdmall.com/cgi-bin/fm/scan/fi=prod_bsd/tf=list_order/sf=sku/sf=title/sf=category/se=pc-bsd?id=B3TkJm7G&mv_pc=5>`_: sells
-  PC-BSD® DVDs and subscriptions, stickers, The Definitive Guide to PC-BSD®, and apparel.
+  PC-BSD® DVDs and subscriptions, stickers, and apparel.

 * Amazon: sells The Definitive Guide to PC-BSD® (hard copy and Kindle formats) as well as the Kindle versions of the PC-BSD® Handbook.
 Items available for purchase in your country may vary.